mjl-/ding/README.txt

 # Ding - simple secure self-hosted build server for developers

-Ding builds your software projects from git/mercurial/etc repositories, can run tests and keep track of released software.
+Ding lets you configure repositories and build scripts and compile your software.
+For a build, ding:

-You will typically configure a "post-receive" (web)hook on your git server to tell Ding to start a build.
+- Fetches the sources code, with a git or hg clone, or with a script of your choosing.

-Ding will start the compile, run tests, and make resulting binaries/files.
+- Sets up directories to run the build, under a unique UID, so builds don't interfere with each other or the system.
-Successful results can be promoted to a release.
+- Runs the build script, capturing output and parsing it for instructions referencing the version of the software built, releasable files and test coverage.

-All command output of a build is kept around.
-If builds/tests go wrong, you can look at the output.
+- Keeps track of the releasable files, allowing you to mark them as released so they are not cleaned up automatically.

-Build dirs are kept around for some time, and garbage collected automatically when you have more than 10 builds, or after 2 weeks.
+Ding starts a web server with a UI for creating/configuring repositories, starting builds, seeing the output.
+Ding serves an API at /ding/, including real-time updates to builds and repositories.
+The web UI uses only this API.

-Ding provides a web API at /ding/, open it once you've got it installed.
-It includes an option to get real-time updates to builds and repositories.
+Non-released builds older than 2 weeks or beyond the 10th build are automatically cleaned up.

-"Ding kick" is a subcommand you can use in a git hook to signal that a build should start.
+Command "ding kick" can be used in a git hook to signal that a build should start.
 Github and bitbucket webhooks are also supported.

 See INSTALL.txt for installation instructions.